-6.4 Green Port Tools and Technologies
+6.3 Sustainable Port Tools and Technologies

-In addition to pro-active environmental assessment processes that can be implemented in ports in support of green port development, there are an array of tools and technologies that have been developed to promote greening of ports.
-Various categorisation of such technologies has been proposed.
-For example, Bjerkan and Seter (2019) categorised these into (i) port management and plans, (ii) power and fuels, (iii) sea activities and (iv) land activities (Table 5.6).
+In addition to pro-active environmental assessment processes that can be implemented in support of sustainable port development there is an array of other tools and technologies that have been developed to promote sustainable port development.
+These have been variously categorised.
+For example, Bjerkan and Seter (2019) categorised these into (i) port management and plans, (ii) power and fuels, (iii) sea activities and (iv) land activities (Table 6.6).